InterContinental Geneva

 InterContinental Geneva is a luxury hotel operated by InterContinental in Geneva, Switzerland.

 Established in 1964, the InterContinental is located about 1 mi to the west, near the United Nations headquarters.
-The hotel, 333 rooms and suites, offers comfort and tranquility in modern surroundings.
-Thoughtfully styled by famed designer Tony Chi, the rooms and suites all feature abundant natural light, harmonious tones and contemporary elegance.
+The hotel features 333 rooms and suites designed for comfort and tranquility in a modern environment.
+Styled by designer Tony Chi, the accommodations include ample natural light, balanced color schemes, and a contemporary aesthetic.